yasoob/personal_blog/content/posts/interfacing-raspberry-pi-arduino.md

 categories: ["electronics", "raspberry-pi"]
 ---

-Hi lovely people!
-I am working on a greenhouse monitoring project and I had to connect my Arduino to the internet over WiFi.
+Hi lovely people! :wave: I am working on a greenhouse monitoring project and I had to connect my Arduino to the internet over WiFi.
 I wanted to push some sensor data to my server.
 I could have bought a WiFi shield for the Arduino but why spend more money when you already have a Pi with WiFi card?

 I ended up connecting Arduino with my Pi and pushing sensor data to my server through the Pi.
 The process was super simple.